HL7/US-Core/source/pages/general-guidance.md

 ### Referencing US Core profiles

 Many of the profiles in this guide [reference]({{site.data.fhir.path}}references.html) other FHIR resources that are also US Core profiles.
 This is defined in the formal profile definitions.
 For example, [US Core Careteam](StructureDefinition-us-core-careteam.html#profile) references US Core Patient.
 For any other references not formally defined in a US Core profiles, the referenced resource SHOULD be a US Core profile if a US Core profile exists for the resource type.
-For example, although `Condition.asserter` is not constrained by this guide, the reference to Patient or Practitioner should be a valid US Core Patient or US Core Practitioner.
+For example, although `Condition.asserter` is not constrained by this guide, the reference to Patient or Practitioner **SHOULD** be a valid US Core Patient or US Core Practitioner.

 ### When there is no source data for required data elements
-{:.no_toc}

-If the source system does not have data for a required data element, the core specification provides guidance which we have summarized:
+If the source system does not have data for a *Must Support* data element, the data element is not present as described above.
+If the source system does not have data for a *required* data element (in other words, where the minimum cardinality is > 0), the core specification provides guidance which is summarized below:

 1. For *non-coded* data elements, use the [DataAbsentReason Extension] in the data type
-  - Use the code ‘unsupported’ - The source system wasn't capable of supporting this element.
+  - Use the code `unsupported` - The source system wasn't capable of supporting this element.

     Example: Patient resource where the patient name is not available.